The Novel I Didn’t Mean to Write

 This novel doesn’t answer that question.
 It isn’t meant to.

-I didn’t write this book to be forgiven, and neither did Cody.
-I wrote it because I couldn’t unsee what I’d seen—in my work, in the world, and in myself.
-I wanted to know what it would take for someone like him, and maybe someone like me, to stop looking away.
+I didn’t write this book to be forgiven.
+I wrote it to understand what it takes for someone like Cody, and someone like me, to stop looking away.